uga-libraries/format-report/documentation/archive_reports_workflow.md

 Format type is based on MIME type and format name is based on PRONOM, with local rules to make them more useful.

 1. Run the update_standardization.py script to generate a report (new_formats.txt) of formats that do not have standardization rules.
 The script has one argument, report_folder, which is the path to archive_reports on your local machine.
-To run the script via the command line:
-`python update_standardization.py report_folder`

 2. Copy the contents of new_formats.txt to the Format_Name column of standardize_formats.csv in this repo.